 PS Science because… Kids need to know the magic!

-If I were an element, I would be: Oxygen because it is able to combine with most other elements.
+If I were an element, I would be: Helium because I try to be lighthearted and uplifting as much as possible.